 Many times, our patients do not know where to begin when it comes to flossing around braces.
 If we say so ourselves, flossing with braces is even more fun than flossing without them.
 Floss once a day, and keep the plaque away!

-Using a piece of floss around 18 inches long, thread the end through your braces wire.
+Using a piece of floss around 18 inches long, thread the end through the wire of your braces.
 If you need extra help, try using a floss threader.

 Carefully work the floss between your teeth using a back and forth motion.